 But, characteristically, he had to fuse his "insight" with wrongheadedness: I see no reason to rule out the possibility that we can make society more libertarian (free), or that small groups of people can escape "the system" and live in more egalitarian circumstances than prevail all around us.
 We aren't all "prisoners" to the same degree.
 There are different systems of power in our civilization, some of them more egalitarian and libertarian than others.
 Foucault's pessimism, or at least his particular brand of pessimism, is unwarranted.
 History offers countless examples of people freeing themselves from systems of oppression—even if it's true we can't free ourselves from power altogether.

 Despite my skepticism that genuine anarchy on a large scale can ever be achieved, I'm a thorough and instinctual anarchist in my personality.
 Actually, I'm interested in probing this fact, so if I might indulge (self-indulgently) in some self-description for a moment....
 I'm pretty much a lover of solitude, a hyper-individualist, largely set apart from society and all groups and organizations.
-To my frequent cost (though it's also a source of pride), I don't seem to really fit in anywhere.
-As a young leftist in the 1990s I had no interest in the usual cultural tastes of young leftists, such as punk rock (awful!) or other "subversive" brands of popular music, or postmodern theory, etc. I was enamored of classical music, from, say, Bach to Tchaikovsky.
+To my frequent cost, I don't seem to really fit in anywhere.
+As a young leftist in the 1990s I had no interest in the usual cultural tastes of young leftists, such as punk rock (awful!) or other "subversive" brands of popular music, or postmodern theory, etc. I was enamored of classical music, from Bach to, say, Tchaikovsky.
 (I had no use for twentieth-century classical music.)
 I was, and am, an arch-traditionalist, generally more appreciative of and interested in the eighteenth and nineteenth centuries than anything that came later.
 I adored Marx, having discovered his writings in my dad's office.
 I'd wager that no one in my town shared my adoration, and that at my high school graduation quite a few people in the audience were nonplussed or worse when I referenced Marx several times in a speech I gave.
 I was really a naïve boy who lived in his head.

 I have a reflexive aversion to all things institutional.
-This aversion isn't entirely reasonable, but I've always felt vaguely suffocated in the academic environment, where freedom of thought is so frowned upon.
+This aversion isn't entirely reasonable, but I've often felt vaguely suffocated in the academic environment, where freedom of thought isn't always encouraged.
 Academic events and writings are frequently celebrations of pretentiousness, groupthink, and intellectual perversity.
 (Leftists are as guilty of these things as everyone else, because most academic leftists have internalized the "proper" norms.)
 I'm usually quite polite and pleasant to authority figures, especially in academia, but something about the authority principle instinctively grates on me.
 Which is one reason I try to avoid all bureaucracies and bureaucrats like the plague.

 But I also avoid aggregations of people, even, usually, small social groups, like at parties.
 I dislike the dynamics of domination that emerge in such situations, where you have to compete for attention lest you be ignored.
 Individuality isn't very respected in those circumstances; you become a group-creature who has to adhere to the (usually vulgar) interests and tastes of the group.
 People become remarkably stupid, insensitive, and cruel in groups.
 Power, domination, charisma, loudness—loutishness—and the like are too respected.
 I'm interested in people as individuals, not as members of a group.

 Intellectually, I've never been able to respect disciplinary boundaries.
 I'm not a specialist by nature, and I find it terribly boring and limiting not to range widely over history, philosophy, psychology, and the natural sciences.
 (Unfortunately, in order to get anything done, it's necessary to specialize somewhat.)
 This is one reason I like Chomsky, whose polymathy totally flouts academic norms.
-I'm no genius, but you can see from this website that I enjoy writing/speculating about everything from the history of capitalism to the philosophy of mind to the nature of gender relations and human psychology.
-And I don't think you need special credentials to write perceptively—more perceptively than most of those with credentials—on these matters.
+I'm no genius, but you can see from this website that I enjoy writing/speculating about everything from the history of capitalism to the philosophy of mind to human psychology.
+And I don't think you need special credentials to write perceptively—more perceptively than many of those with credentials—on these matters.

 So I'd say in most respects I'm by nature a nearly perfect anarchist.
 That is, a democrat, a "humanist" (as opposed, e.g., to an institutionalist), and a communist who would like to see the withering away of private property, to the extent possible.
 We should all be anarchists in the sense of "the anti-authoritarian personality."
 We should value creativity, freedom, individuality, self-expression, authentic community, non-hierarchy, democracy, free and honest communication, and rational inquiry and persuasion.
 As a set of values, anarchism is pure common sense!
 I'll even admit that, theoretically, it would be wonderful if we could do away with government or "the state."
 Governments are pretty monstrous, as history teaches us.